 What makes the difference in quality?

-The most prevalent myth is that if an essential oil is 100% pure, then it can be used for Aromatherapy.
-The truth is that purity is a relatively easy standard to meet, but the quality of pure essential oils varies wildly.
+Medicinal quality essential oils are more than pure.
+Just because an essential oil is 100% pure doesn't mean it is meant for Aromatherapy.
+The truth is that purity is a relatively easy standard to meet, but the quality of pure essential oils depends on several factors.

 The soil.
 Plants grow best with an optimum pH balance and the right nutrients in the soil.
 The optimum soil mix is preferably attained through organic methods, but, commercially, is attained through chemical fertilizing methods.